ABOUT WEARDALE LITHIUM

 WHO ARE WE?

-Weardale Lithium limited is a natural resources exploration and development company.
-We are seeking to provide a secure and sustainable supply of domestic lithium with associated geothermal energy from underground brines in Weardale, County Durham.
+Weardale Lithium Limited is an innovative natural resources development company seeking to provide a secure and sustainable, domestic supply of lithium from underground geothermal waters in Weardale, County Durham, UK.

 LITHIUM IN WEARDALE